 Wide Bay community to benefit from ongoing cancer care partnership

-A continuation of a public-private partnership will deliver ongoing innovative radiation therapy to Wide Bay residents.
+A continuation of a public-private partnership will deliver ongoing modern radiation therapy to Wide Bay residents.
 The partnership between Wide Bay Hospital and Health Service (WBHHS) and GenesisCare, celebrating 5 years of service in January 2023, has now treated over 6,000 people with cancer.

 Wide Bay Hospital and Health Chief Operating Officer, Ben Ross-Edwards said that the partnership continuation and the resulting ongoing local care is great news for Wide Bay cancer patients.